Frequently Asked Questions

 Q. Can I visit the University of Glasgow Veterinary School/Garscube Campus?

-Tours of the Veterinary School/Garscube Campus will be available at certain Open Days in 2019.
+Tours of the Veterinary School/Garscube Campus may be be available at June and September Open Days in 2019 (tbc).

 Please note that University staff from the Veterinary School will be present at the Main Campus at all Open Days to provide information and answer any questions about studying Vet Medicine and Vet Biosciences.